 Should I Buy Pre Seasoned Cast Iron?

-The truth is that cast iron can withstand extremely high temperatures so it is great for searing meat and giving us those rustic full-bodied flavors we all love.
-Not to mention the crusty exterior of a very juicy piece of meat – right?
-So should you buy pre-seasoned cast iron?
+The truth is that cast iron can withstand extremely high temperatures, so it is great for searing meat and giving us those rustic, full-bodied flavors we all love.
+Not to mention the crusty exterior of a very juicy piece of meat right?
+So, should you buy pre-seasoned cast iron?

-Cleaning and re-seasoning the iron is a best practice before use as you do not know what that pre-seasoned coating is made of.
+Cleaning and re-seasoning the iron is a best practice before use, as you do not know what that pre-seasoned coating is made of.

-Disclaimer: As an Amazon Associate I earn from qualifying purchases on my website.
-If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.
+Disclaimer: I earn from qualifying purchases on my website as an Amazon Associate.
+If you purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 What Is the Difference Between Seasoned and Unseasoned Cast Iron?